Chart Color Schemes

 Infrastructure

-St Marys has limited levels of nearby infrastructure activity, ranking in the 19thth percentile nationally
+St Marys has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project expected to influence this region: Thrive Tonsley - Junction Australia Housing Development, Flinders Medical Centre Southern Redevelopment Stage 1 (Acute Services Building), Springbank Secondary College upgrade, and Tram Grade Separation Projects are key initiatives, with the following projects being particularly relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting the region: Thrive Tonsley - Junction Australia Housing Development; others include Flinders Medical Centre Southern Redevelopment Stage 1 (Acute Services Building), Springbank Secondary College upgrade, and Tram Grade Separation Projects.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.